lintje/lintje.dev/src/_docs/usage.md

 Lintje can print the validation output with color to highlight important parts of the validation output.

-At this time Lintje will not print the validation result with colorized output.
-When this feature becomes more stable it will be turned on by default.

 ```sh
 # Print output with color
 lintje --color